acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

    - Exit actions: Run when leaving a state
    - Transition actions: Run during state change

+> **For Experts**: Our implementation extends the classic FSM model with:
+> - Probabilistic state transitions based on confidence levels
+> - Parameterized actions within states
+> - Temporal logic for transition guards
+> - Adaptive transition thresholds based on system health
+>
+> These extensions create a more robust and flexible decision framework while maintaining the deterministic guarantees of traditional FSMs.

 #### Why Use State Machines in Robotics?

 State machines provide several key benefits for robotics applications: